madjar/blog/content/nixos/this-week-1.rst

-This Week in Nixos, first issue
+This Week in NixOS, first issue
 ===============================
 :date: 2014-05-25 21:00
 :slug: this-week-in-nixos-1

-Welcome to the first issue of `This Week in Nixos`.
-Nix is a purely functional package manager that aims at solving old problems with a new approach, and Nixos is the distribution based on Nix.
-This is an overview of what happened in the development of Nixos and in its community this week.
+Welcome to the first issue of `This Week in NixOS`.
+Nix is a purely functional package manager that aims at solving old problems with a new approach, and NixOS is the distribution based on Nix.
+This is an overview of what happened in the development of NixOS and in its community this week.
 If you want something mentioned in the next issue, send me an email_ !

-.. _email: mailto:georges.dubus@gmail.com?subject=This%20Week%20in%20Nixos%20Suggestion
+.. _email: mailto:georges.dubus@gmail.com?subject=This%20Week%20in%20NixOS%20Suggestion

 This is the first issue, and I'm still trying to find the right formula for this weekly overview.
 Any comment welcome!